JanaLasser/agent_based_COVID_SEIRX/README.md

 * **Index cases**: There are several ways to introduce index cases to a facility: One way is to introduce a single index case through an agent (specify the agent group through the ```index_case``` parameter) and then simulate the ensuing outbreak in the facility.
 The agent will be randomly chosen from all agents in the corresponding group.
 The second option is to set a probability of an agent to become an index case in each simulation step and choose whether employees, patients or both agent groups can become index cases.
 To use this option, specify ```index_case='continuous'``` and set the ```index_probability``` in the ```agent_types``` parameter to a non-zero risk for the desired agent groups.

 ### Epidemiological parameters
-* **Exposure duration** (latent time): The time from transmission to becoming infectious is approximated to be $5\pm 1.9$ days ([Ferreti et al. 2020](https://doi.org/10.1126/science.abb6936), [Linton et al. 2020](https://www.mdpi.com/2077-0383/9/2/538), [Lauer et al. 2020](https://www.acpjournals.org/doi/full/10.7326/M20-0504)), which we use in both scenarios and as default value for the simulation.
+* **Exposure duration** (latent time): The time from transmission to becoming infectious is approximated to be 5 +- 1.9 days ([Ferreti et al. 2020](https://doi.org/10.1126/science.abb6936), [Linton et al. 2020](https://www.mdpi.com/2077-0383/9/2/538), [Lauer et al. 2020](https://www.acpjournals.org/doi/full/10.7326/M20-0504)), which we use in both scenarios and as default value for the simulation.
 Adjust this parameter through the ```exposure_duration``` variable by supplying either a mean duration or the mean and standard deviation of a Weibull distribution.
 If mean & standard deviation of a Weibull distribution are supplied, the exposure duration of every agent is drawn from this distribution, such that 0 < exposure duration <= time until symptoms and exposure duration < infection duration.

-* **Infection duration**: An infected agent is assumed to be infectious for 10.91 $\pm$ 3.95 days after becoming infections ([Walsh et al. 2020](https://doi.org/10.1016/j.jinf.2020.06.067), [You et al. 2020](https://www.sciencedirect.com/science/article/abs/pii/S1438463920302133?via%3Dihub)), which we use in both scenarios and as default value for the simulation.
+* **Infection duration**: An infected agent is assumed to be infectious for 10.91 +- 3.95 days after becoming infections ([Walsh et al. 2020](https://doi.org/10.1016/j.jinf.2020.06.067), [You et al. 2020](https://www.sciencedirect.com/science/article/abs/pii/S1438463920302133?via%3Dihub)), which we use in both scenarios and as default value for the simulation.
 Adjust this parameter through the ```infection_duration``` variable by supplying either a mean duration or the mean and standard deviation of a Weibull distribution.
 If mean & standard deviation of a Weibull distribution are supplied, the infection duration of every agent is drawn from this distribution, such that infection duration > exposure duration.

 * **Time until symptoms** (incubation time): Humans infected with SARS-CoV2 that develop a clinical course of the disease usually develop symptoms only after they become infectious.
-We assume the length of the time period between transmission and developing symptoms to be $6.4\pm 0.8$ days ([He et al. 2020](https://www.nature.com/articles/s41591-020-0869-5), [Backer et al. 2020](https://doi.org/10.2807/1560-7917.ES.2020.25.5.2000062)), which we use in both scenarios and as default value for the simulation.
+We assume the length of the time period between transmission and developing symptoms to be 6.4 +- 0.8 days ([He et al. 2020](https://www.nature.com/articles/s41591-020-0869-5), [Backer et al. 2020](https://doi.org/10.2807/1560-7917.ES.2020.25.5.2000062)), which we use in both scenarios and as default value for the simulation.
 Adjust this parameter through the ```time_until_symptoms``` variable by supplying either a mean duration or the mean and standard deviation of a Weibull distribution.
 If mean & standard deviation of a Weibull distribution are supplied, the time until symptoms of every agent is drawn from this distribution, such that time until symptoms >= exposure duration.

 * **Infectiousness**: We assume that infectiousness stays constantly high until symptom onset and thereafter decreases monotonically thereafter, until it reaches zero at the end of the infection duration ([He et al. 2020](https://doi.org/10.1038/s41591-020-0869-5), [Walsh et al. 2020](10.1016/j.jinf.2020.06.067)).
 We model this by a trapezoid function that is one (i.e. infectiousness is equal to the base transmission risk, if no other modifiers apply) in the time between the end of the exposure duration and the onset of symptoms.
 After symptom onset, infectiousness declines linearly over a number of days equal to infection duration - time until symptoms.
 This behaviour is currently hard-coded (see ```get_transmission_risk_progression_modifier()``` in the ```model_SEIRX``` class).